NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 ### Pros and Cons { #library_2089_pro_con }

 The principle advantage of this library-only feature is that it is self-contained.
-We would be introducing a new initialization form, but it would be one that lives.
+We would be introducing a new initialization form, but it would be one that lives entirely in the standard .

 One downside of this solution is narrowing.
 When performing list initialization directly, you can provide an integer or floating-point literal, even to parameters that are smaller than the type that the literal would otherwise deduce to.
 So if you pass a literal "1" to a `char`, that is fine, because the compiler can detect the constant expression and see that "1" is in the range of char.